0xCAFEDECAF/VanLiveConnect/README.md

 ![schema](extras/schematics/Schematic%20using%20MCP2551_bb.png)

-   👉 Note: CANH of the transciever is connected to VAN BAR, CANL to VAN.
+   👉 Note: CANH of the transceiver is connected to VAN BAR, CANL to VAN.
 This may seem illogical but in practice
       it turns out this works best.

 2. Use a [SN65HVD230] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.